scriptype/interpreter/README.md

 ## Example usage
-Can be used as module in CommonJS environments.
+Can be used as a module in CommonJS environments.
 Or you can just download the minified source code in the /bin folder and load it from your page.
 In both ways you will have the variable `Interpreter` in global scope.

 ```js
 var Interpreter = require("./interpreter")